Drzewica Formation: Sedimentological evolution

-there was a rapid drowning of the palaeorelief with alluvial valleys and coastal plains, resulting in embayed coastline with detached beach/barrier ridges.
+there was a rapid drowning of the paleorelief with alluvial valleys and coastal plains, resulting in embayed coastline with detached beach andor barrier ridges.
 There was equilibrium with the sea level, with periodical little regressions and transgressions.
 The maximum flooding range of this phase is represented by the Szydłowiec sandstones, developed on a regressive period where on Śmiłów was developed an eolian dune depositional subsystem linked with a barrier-lagoon, know due to the presence of barrier crest eolian deposits with plants buried.
 In this environment, the major Tracksites of the formation were developed.
-Linked with the Śmiłów Quarry Sandstone appear deltaic deposits on the Brody-Lubienia borehole and on Zychorzyn.
+Linked with the Śmiłów Quarry sandstone appear deltaic deposits on the Brody-Lubienia borehole and on Zychorzyn.